 Sully Creek is closed for the season.
-The park will open again in the spring.
+The park will open again May 1st, 2019.

 Located in the heart of the North Dakota Badlands, Sully Creek State Park is just minutes away from the historic town of Medora and Theodore Roosevelt National Park.
 This seasonal park offers a quiet escape from these popular tourist destinations.